From 15 hours a day on HR questions to 2: a case for AI HR Senior

 Once the library was usable, we connected AI HR Senior.
 The rollout still needed people work.
 HR operators, site managers, and affiliate contacts had different habits, so we agreed on operating rules together.
 Which questions can the agent draft directly?
 Which ones need admin review?
 Which ones reveal that the source document itself is unclear?
 OTOworks stayed close to real support cases while those rules settled.
 That is why AI HR Senior feels less like a bot and more like a senior teammate who pulls the right evidence before you answer.

-The first live scope was HR support.
 Take a question like, 'How does annual leave carryover work for field employees?'
 AI HR Senior checks whether the office and field rules differ, whether statutory rules or internal policy apply, and whether an affiliate exception matters.
 Then it pulls the relevant policy chunks and FAQs into a draft with source links.
 The operator is no longer staring at a blank page.
 They are reviewing evidence and deciding exceptions.
+The same flow runs whether the question came in by email or chat.

 Office, field, and foreign-worker guidance stay separated, so onboarding answers come from the right context.